zang-cloud/zang-node/README.md

 ```
 #### Configuration

-First a configuration must be defined by specifying your Zang credentials.
+First a configuration must be defined by specifying your Avaya CPaaS credentials.
 This configuration is passed to `zang.Connectors` from which you can then access all of the specific connectors:

 ```javascript
 var zang = require('zang-node');